-1907: Burge Deaconess Training School for Nurses was established with the admission of three students.
-Miss Janie Campbell completed her last course on December 31, 1909, and records have her comprising the Class of January 1910.
-May 6, 1909, Missouri’s first licensure legislation was enacted and Miss Campbell’s license is dated August 8, 1910.
+In 1907, Burge Deaconess Training School for Nurses was established with the admission of three students.
+Miss Jane Campbell completed her last course on December 31, 1909, and records have her comprising the Class of January 1910.
+On May 6, 1908, Missouri’s first licensure legislation was enacted and Miss Campbell’s license is dated August 8, 1910.

-1956: The Nurses’ Home opened for 100 students.
-Today’s Fountain Plaza Room was the original lounge.
-The mural on the outside east wall, Helping Hands, became an icon to students who lived in “the dorm”.
+In 1956, 100 students began living on the current campus and today’s Fountain Plaza Room was the original lounge.
+The Helping Hands mural on the outside wall near the entrance became an icon to students who lived in the dorm.

 Cox Family Legacy

-Many individuals contributed to make Cox history of both CoxHealth and Cox College.
+Many individuals contributed to make Cox College what it is today, but the Cox family played a significant role in the history of both CoxHealth and Cox College.
 Lester Edmund Cox (Lester L. Cox’s father) was a well-known businessman with numerous businesses including radio and television stations, manufacturing plants, tractor and appliance distributorships, warehouses, farms, dairies and real estate developments.
 Mr. Cox’s favorite saying was “Find a need and fill it.”
-In 1948, a group of doctors told him about a need — Burge Hospital and the nursing school were on the verge of closing due to financial problems.
+In 1948, a group of doctors told him about a need – Burge Hospital and the nursing school were on the verge of closing due to financial problems.
 Cox was asked to join the board as chairman with a goal of bringing the hospital back into sound financial ground.
 Cox remembered as a child helping his mother, Amanda Cox, deliver wagonloads of food and homemade quilts to Burge patients from the Methodist Church’s Ladies’ Aid Society, so he decided to help.
 He challenged the doctors that if they would raise $75,000 he would match it.
 The doctors met the challenge and Cox gave them double what he had promised ($150,000).

 Lester E. Cox continued to help the hospital and school until his death in 1968.
 Under his leadership, the hospital grew from 70 beds to 535 beds with an additional 200 beds in construction and assets of over $12 million.
 The dormitory and classrooms still used by Cox College were built while Lester E. Cox was chairman of the hospital’s board.
 The School of Nursing was one of Mr. Cox’s “pet” projects, and he and his wife, Mildred Lee Cox, gave many students scholarships and fundraised for many of the scholarships still in existence today.
 In 1969, the hospital name was changed to Lester E. Cox Medical Center to honor this businessman who had been so integral to the hospital’s survival and growth.